amit-gawande/CVViZ_Help_Docs/docs/settings.md

 # Email Templates
 We have provided you with some basic email templates.
 These templates are for sending Job postings, candidate screening, rejection email, etc. **You can modify these templates or you can create your own!**

+# Career Page
+**Settings -** Enable or Disable your career page.
+**About Page -** Write about your company and other information that you may think is important for applying candidates.
+**Customization -** Choose colors.
+Logo.
+Background image.
+**Integrate With Your Website -** Simple copy given link in your website’s career page section.
+And your career page is ready.

+# GDPR Toolkit
+GDPR Toolkit helps you achieve all activities related to GDPR compliance.
+You can do below things using this toolkit.
+**Take consent from a candidate** for sharing or using his/her data **Let a candidate make an enquiry** to review, rectify or delete data.
+Candidate can also **request to unsubscribe** from any communication.
+You can **export candidate data in required technical formats** like XML, JSON, CSV, etc.